Tree

 pass error messages from individual tests unchanged to its standard

 error.
 Its exit status should indicate whether all tests passed.
-A test

 counts as printed by exercise itself.
 Consequently, the exercise utility